 - Tallow – From whipped to herb-infused varieties, beef tallow is making a comeback as a nourishing and nostalgic fat.
 Once a staple in traditional cooking and prized for its high smoke point and rich flavor, tallow is being rediscovered by consumers who value ancestral ingredients and are looking for oil alternatives.

 - Fiber – Protein continues to be king, but fiber is gaining traction as consumers seek gut health, holistic digestive wellness and natural ways to feel fuller longer.
-Brands are getting on board with more fiber-forward callouts on packaging, and increasingly, the council is seeing products with added fiber hitting the shelves, such as pastas, breads, crackers and bars.
-Roots like cassava and chicory are regulars on ingredient panels of prebiotic beverages, and konjac is a fibrous favorite in plant-based, ready-to-eat meals.
-Meanwhile, pantry staples like oats are the star of up-and-coming products, which tout the ingredient for being rich in prebiotic fiber and easy on the gut.
+Brands are offering more fiber-forward callouts on packaging and the council is increasingly seeing products with added fiber hitting the shelves, such as pastas, breads, crackers and bars.
+Roots like cassava and chicory are regulars on ingredient panels of prebiotic beverages, while konjac is a fibrous favorite in plant-based, ready-to-eat meals.

-- Year of the Female Farmer – With multigenerational farms dwindling and fewer young people choosing careers in farming, it’s more important than ever to celebrate changemakers in the industry.
-Consumers may have already started to notice an increase of women in agriculture highlighted in media, event panels and on brand websites and packaging.
-Organizations like the National Young Farmers Coalition offer funding opportunities through their Young Farmer Grant program, which donates 50 percent of its grants to female-identifying, nonbinary and trans farmers, and the Food and Agriculture Organization of the United Nations declared 2026 as the International Year of the Woman Farmer.
+- Year of the female farmer – Consumers may have started to notice an increase of women in agriculture highlighted in media, event panels and on brand websites and packaging.
+Organizations such as the National Young Farmers Coalition offer funding opportunities through their Young Farmer Grant program.
+And the Food and Agriculture Organization of the United Nations has declared 2026 as the International Year of the Woman Farmer.

-- Freezer fine dining – Customers are looking to pair high quality ingredients with globally-inspired flavors and time-saving hacks, and frozen options are perfect for meal planners or budget-conscious consumers.
+- Freezer fine dining – Customers are looking to pair high quality ingredients with globally-inspired flavors and time-saving hacks, and frozen options are ideal for meal planners or budget-conscious consumers.

-- Vinegar – Vinegar, or “sour wine” as it was once called, dates back thousands of years and was even used medicinally – an original functional food.
-Today, some content creators swear by drinking pickle brine before meals to stabilize blood sugar.
+- Vinegar – Vinegar, or “sour wine” as it was once called, dates back thousands of years and was used medicinally – an original functional food.
+Today, some content creators drink pickle brine before meals to stabilize blood sugar.
 Now the council is seeing vinegar’s modern renaissance, with consumers seeking out premium, small-batch options, bold new flavors and innovative formats.

-- Instant foods reimagined – Brands are cracking the code on “instant” – once a word only associated with microwaves and convenience.
-TikTok is helping to reshape instant’s reputation, with creators flaunting travel-ready, barista-level lattes and “desk drawer ramen” that uses bone broth bases, chili crisps and adaptogenic add-ins.
-Brands also have responded by making products like single-serve premium pour-over lattes, trendy meals-in-a-cup and more shelf-stable meal solutions.
+- Instant foods reimagined – TikTok is helping to reshape instant’s reputation, with creators touting travel-ready, barista-level lattes and “desk drawer ramen” that uses bone broth bases, chili crisps and adaptogenic add-ins.
+Brands also have responded by making products like single-serve premium pour-over lattes, meals-in-a-cup and more shelf-stable meal solutions.

-“Our trends predictions are inspired by the council’s deep expertise and boots-on-the-ground discovery – at farmer’s markets, industry trade shows, local restaurants and more,” said Cathy Strange, ambassador of food culture for Whole Foods Market and member of the trends council.
+“Our trends predictions are inspired by the council’s deep expertise and boots-on-the-ground discovery – at farmer’s markets, industry trade shows, local restaurants and more,” said Cathy Strange, ambassador of food culture for Whole Foods Market and council member.

 “The 2026 list reflects how quickly ideas can move from emerging concepts to everyday favorites.
 It’s exciting to see how these trends will shape conversations in kitchens, communities and the broader food culture in the year ahead.”